Ron Hansen (novelist): Novels and short stories

 Hansen frequently writes novels about the Old West, mixing history with morality and drama.
 Hansen's first novel, Desperadoes (1979), reimagines the story of the Dalton Gang.
 The Assassination of Jesse James by the Coward Robert Ford, a 1983 novel chronicling the life and death of the iconic outlaw, was Hansen's most popular work.
 It also brought him wide critical acclaim, and was nominated to the short list for the PEN/Faulkner Award.
-Most recently (2016), Hansen has explored the life of Billy the Kid in a novel titled simply The Kid.
+The novel was adapted into the 2007 film of the same name, for which Hansen was an advisor for the dialogue and an actor in a cameo role as a frontier reporter.

 Catholic themes of love, redemption and resurrection recur in Hansen's novels and stories.
 Mariette in Ecstasy (1991), his novel of the faith and religious experience in the context of a cloistered Catholic nun who apparently bears the stigmata, earned him near universal critical praise.
 He won the fiction prize from the Bay Area Reviewers Association and the Gold Medal for Excellence in Fiction from the Commonwealth Club of California.
 Hansen's novel, Exiles (2008), tells in parallel the story of the shipwreck of the SS Deutschland, which cost the lives of five young nuns, and the story of poet Gerard Manley Hopkins who was inspired by the tragedy to write The Wreck of the Deutschland.

 Hansen's 1996 novel, Atticus, about the bond of love between a father and a son who has died under mysterious circumstances in a dusty Mexican town, was a finalist for both the National Book Award and the PEN/Faulkner Award.
 Hitler's Niece (1999) is a historical novel that offers a view of Hitler as seen through the eyes of Geli Raubal, the daughter of his half-sister.
 Isn't It Romantic?
 (2003) is a comic novel about two sophisticated Parisians stranded in small-town Nebraska.

 Hansen has published numerous short stories in literary magazines nationwide.
 His short story collection, Nebraska, was published in 1989.
 Hansen also edited the anthology You Don't Know What Love Is: Contemporary American Stories (1987) and co-edited with Jim Shepard You've Got to Read This: Contemporary American Writers Introduce Stories That Held Them in Awe (1994).

 In addition to his novels and short stories, Hansen has published a compilation of essays on faith and fiction (A Stay Against Confusion) and a children's book (The Shadowmaker).
 Hansen also wrote the screenplay for the 1996 film adaptation of Mariette in Ecstasy.

+In 2016, Hansen wrote about the life of Billy the Kid in a novel titled simply The Kid.